Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 - Same-Day Delivery: With Walmart’s Express Delivery, you can get your groceries in two hours or less once you’ve placed your order.
 You can also schedule your order in advance to receive it at a time that’s convenient for you.
 When I ordered, there were tons of time slots available the same day as well as several days ahead.

-- Delivery Fee: Whether you buy a Delivery Unlimited membership or pay per delivery, there’s no getting around that extra charge.
-While it’s not the highest delivery fee I’ve seen, it should make you think twice before choosing delivery.
+- Delivery Fee: Whether you buy a Walmart+ membership or pay per delivery, there’s no getting around that extra charge.
+While it’s not the highest delivery fee I’ve seen, it’s enough to make you think twice.

 - Grocery Quality: While the groceries I received were generally in good shape, some of the produce was underripe.

 Overall, I had a positive experience with Walmart grocery delivery.
-The website and app are both easy to use and let you customize your order slightly more than other grocery delivery services Team Clark has tested.
+The website and app are both easy to use and let you customize your order slightly more than some of the other grocery delivery services Team Clark has tested.

 Although some of my items were out of stock, the rest of my order arrived slightly earlier than I expected.

-If you typically shop at Walmart more than once a month for groceries, you may benefit from Delivery Unlimited.
+If you typically shop at Walmart more than once a month for groceries, you may benefit from Walmart+.
 But Walmart Pickup is free and you don’t have to get out of your car.
-Also, check to see if another membership you have, like Amazon Prime, offers good prices on the items you want.
+Also, check to see if another membership you have, such as Amazon Prime, offers good prices on the items you want.

 Have you used Walmart grocery delivery?
 Tell us about your experience in the comments below!